zammad/zammad-admin-documentation/system/objects/types.rst

       sure to include a valid search :doc:`variable <../variables>` as an URL parameter.
 Example for a free text search at user input:
       ``#{search.term}``

+      If in doubt, ask the responsible person for the external data source how they expect the strucuture of the URL.

       .. note::
          Depending on your search variable, the preview might work or not.
 The